 1. You can take advantage of Amazon’s and eBay’s already existing customer flow.

 2. If you are using the Amazon FBA Program, Amazon takes care of the customer service and shipping for you.
-You only have to send in the inventory to their warehouse/s and they take care of the rest.
+You only have to send in the inventory to their warehouse/s and they will take care of the rest.

 3. You will automatically be seen as a legit business because of Amazon’s and eBay’s reputation and credentials.